coderSuresh/url-shortener/README.md

   - The `input` field is empty
   - A valid URL is not entered
   - Any error from the server should be displayed

+#### Extra
+Added functionality to delete the links from the local storage.

 ### Screenshot